 Why do we feel at ease in one place but tense in other places?
 What makes us choose one product over others?
 Walls, architectural accents, products, really anything you can think of are all made more or less appealing with certain colors.
 Color psychology is the idea that color can have a significant effect on peoples’ moods and decisions.
 It’s a popular notion these days to plan your color choice around psychology but doing so can be difficult because the effects of color can be very subtle.
-Color use is important to us in our own homes and workplaces, so let’s talk about how to make an informed decision when starting a painting project.
+Paint color use is important to us in our own homes and workplaces, so let’s talk about how to make an informed decision when starting a painting project.

 If you’re not sure where to begin with a big project, try to find a space that is small — like a bathroom, a small hallway, or an accent wall.
 If you’re doing the painting yourself, you will be able to finish the small area and see the results sooner.
 You’ll quickly find out if you love or hate the new color and won’t feel so bad about starting fresh if you aren’t pleased with the results.
 To get started, consider picking a favorite color or a color from a piece of art or furniture in the area.
 This color can be the main color or an accent color.

 Consider the mood you want in the room

 When making your color selection, think about the mood you want to induce in that particular room.
 For instance, in a bedroom, you might want the mood to be restful and subdued.
 Soft cool colors or neutral colors will help to create a more soothing feeling.
 But in a kitchen or living room, you might want a more dramatic feeling.
 Rich vibrant colors like reds and bright greens will help create a dramatic effect.

 Perhaps you want your dining area to feel like a stimulating social space.
 Warmer contrasting bright colors will add to the stimulating nature of a room.
 To produce a more formal ambiance, you should consider deeper blues, greens, and more neutral colors.